 11 Common Issues Found During Home Inspections

 Selling your home means presenting it to a pool of military homebuyers in its best light.
-Yes, this includes bumping up the curb appeal and adding fresh, neutral paint, but it also means taking care of the health and safety of your future buyers.
-No, it’s not just because you’re a nice person; it’s because the buyers’ lenders won’t approve the loan if the roof is caving in or the asbestos is a problem.
+Yes, this includes bumping up the curb appeal and adding fresh, neutral paint, but it also means taking care of the health and safety of your future buyers based on information from a home inspection.
+No, you won’t pay for the inspection just because you’re a nice person; it’s because the buyers’ lenders won’t approve the loan if the roof is caving in or the asbestos is a problem.

-If you plan to sell your house, it's a wise investment to hire a home inspector to give you the heads up.
-They’ll show you the big and small problems and point out the issues home buyers want to see fixed before their purchase.
-Preparing the property to meet VA loan and traditional lenders’ requirements can save you time and money.
+If you plan to sell your house, it's a wise investment to hire a home inspector to give you a heads-up.
+They’ll show you the big and small problems and point out the issues homebuyers want to see fixed before their purchase.
+You should also know that preparing the property to meet VA loan and traditional lenders’ requirements can save you time and money over the selling process.

 Differences Between a VA Loan Appraisal and Home Inspection

 Before we get to the list of common home inspection issues, it’s important to know there’s a difference between a VA home loan appraisal and a home inspection.
-Although many people use the terms interchangeably, they are different.
+Although many people use the terms interchangeably, they are not the same.

 Photo from iStock.com/irina88w